 But remember, a website will not automatically solve your marketing problems

-All too often, businesses see a new website as the solution to their marketing problems.
-While a beautiful, clean site is certainly an asset, it is not a business strategy, in and of itself.
+While a beautiful, clean site is certainly an asset, it is not a business strategy in and of itself.
 Without a full-fledged marketing and sales strategy, a website can easily be just another shiny object that is trendy but not helpful.

 A website is one of your business’s most cherished assets: a 24-hour marketer and salesperson that helps bring in customers.
 But, just like with any asset, the strategy behind it determines its value.